 Get Help

-The women I interviewed talked a lot about meal prep, which is broken down into planning your meals, buying the groceries, and prepping the meal and then cooking or heating up food each day.
-Can you get help in any part of this?
-Remember that most major grocery chains these days have services to do your shopping.
-Many of them will put the groceries in your car.
+The women I interviewed talked a lot about meal prep, which is broken down into planning your meals, buying the groceries, prepping the meal, and then cooking or heating up food each day.
+Can you get help with any part of this?
+Remember that most major grocery chains have services to do your shopping.
 Some even have delivery services.
 That could change your grocery store visit from nightmare-ish to a breeze, especially with kids in tow.
 I’ve heard of working moms hiring someone to fold laundry or getting a mother’s helper each afternoon.
 See what can help you on the personal side of things.

 Boundaries